tmaybe/dev.socrata.com/docs/functions/within_polygon.md

   <p><em>Heads up!</em> Contrary to the normal convention of "latitude, longitude" ordering in the <code>coordinates</code> property, Well-known text orders the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordiate systems are encoded.</p>
 </div>

-For example, to query for all of the Chicago Crimes within that polygon:
+For example, to query for all of the Chicago 311 service requests for vacant and abandoned buildings within that polygon:

 {% include tryit.html domain='data.cityofchicago.org' path='/resource/yama-9had.json' args="$where=within_polygon(location, 'MULTIPOLYGON (((-87.637714 41.887275, -87.613681 41.886892, -87.625526 41.871555, -87.637714 41.887275)))')" %}